We have a freemartin, looks like she is going to calf, what should we do or expect?

 Had a first calf heifer have a hairless, calf that was several months early...what causes this to happen is it something with the cow or is it something they eat that can cause the calf to abort early and have no hair. calf only weighed about 20-25 pounds.

-Sebastian County Arkansas beef cattle Posted over 1 year ago
+Sebastian County Arkansas beef cattle Posted almost 2 years ago